AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/books/dungeon-masters-guide-2024/06-chapter-6-cosmology.md

 ### Para-elemental Planes

-The regions where the Elemental Planes collide and their elemental substances overlap are called Paraelemental Planes.
+The regions where the Elemental Planes collide and their elemental substances overlap are called Para-elemental Planes.

 #### Plane of Ash